 Greg and Dini discussed this in great length ensuring they were ready for this commitment.
 Greg even went as far as to ask is mother-in-law, Linda, how she would feel if her daughter was married to a tattoo artist.
 Although she is pretty conservative, she was very supportive and strongly encouraged him to proceed.
-It was not an easy task and after a lot of hard work he started working as an artist off and on while working at 9-5’s to make ends meet.
+It was not an easy task and after a lot of hard work scraping together the funds, he purchased an autoclave.

 Now an unemployed, licensed artist, Greg went back to the 9-5’s and was impossible to live with.
-He needed back into the industry before his itch ended his 14+ year marriage.
+He needed back into the tattoo industry before his lack of artistic outlet ended his 14+ year marriage.
 That summer (2011) Greg and Dini answered an ad for an artist to run a tattoo studio in Blaine.
-The studio owners (non-tattooing husband/wife duo)was excited about having a husband and wife team run their studio for them.
+The studio owners (non-tattooing husband/wife duo) were excited about having a husband and wife team run their studio.
 They said they wanted to be “hands-off” owners who could just sit back and reap the rewards of a successful business.
 Greg and Dini thought their prayers had been answered.
 This was perfect.
 They could run a studio, like it was theirs without the responsibility of paying the bills.
-Sadly, they were mistaking.
+Sadly, this dream come to life became a nightmare.
 Working for these people was a living hell and after doing it for few short months they parted ways before they lost EVERYTHING to these CrAzY people.
-It wasn’t a total loss though.
-Greg and Dini learned a lot about running a business.
+Even though this was a very difficult time, Greg and Dini learned a lot about running a business.
 Dini created documents and databases, learned the ins and outs of the licensing process and became an expert in the field of tattoo business in general.
 Greg learned what it was like to be the sole artist and the work it took to do the trade he loved so much.
 They also gained some very loyal clients, and if a fire was lit, to start a business after SIK, it was now a raging forest fire.
 Look out tattoo industry, the Sullivan’s are coming for you!

 Greg and Dini talked a lot about what they wanted and didn’t want in their studio.
-What were they going to do and not do.
+What were they going to do and not do!
 How they were they going to reward loyalty and create a tattoo studio that felt like home.
 They wanted to be different than the rest of the industry and change the stigma of tattoos in the general populous.
-They wanted to be a business, then a studio, treating everyone like family, and giving people a place they would feel comfortable bringing grandma.
+They would run create a business, then a studio, treating everyone like family, and giving people a place they would feel comfortable bringing grandma.
 A place where people could come in as a client, feel like they found a home, and leave as family.
-They also wanted staff with like mindedness and a loyalty to them and their brand.
+They also needed to find staff with like mindedness and a loyalty to them and their brand.
 They needed people who wanted to change the world, one tattoo at a time.
-They had so much fire and so many hopes and dreams, but at times it felt as though it would never happened.
-Even through their rough personal times, Greg and Dini continued to dream, save, sacrifice and fight with everything they had, to make this dream come true.
+There was so much fire and so many hopes and dreams, but at times it felt as though it would never happen.
+Even through their rough personal times, Greg and Dini refuse to quit and continued to dream, save, sacrifice and fight with everything they had, to make this dream come true.

-In January 2012 , Linda and Ralph invested in their son-in-law and daughter and opened The Ink Shrinks, in Linda’s name.
-As the owners, they made a small financial investment and were a HUGE emotional support system for this dynamic duo.
-Greg and Dini started looking right away for a place to call “studio home”.
-They found a great couple, in New Brighton, looking to rent out a portion of their building and within two weeks of signing the lease they opened the doors to The Ink Shrinks.
+In January 2012, Linda and Ralph invested in their son-in-law and daughter by making a small financial investment, as owners, and providing a HUGE amount emotional support.
+Greg and Dini started looking right away for a place to make their “studio home”.
+They found a great couple, in New Brighton, looking to rent out a portion of their building and within two weeks of signing the lease they opened the doors and The Ink Shrinks Tattoo Studio dream became a reality.
 Although they started the studio with humble beginnings (folding chairs and blank walls) it’s blossomed into a beautifully decorated and furnished place for all walks of life.
-Greg and Dini both worked 9-5’s in the beginning, pulling 10-15 hour days, 6 days a week for the first couple years, but it finally paid off and Greg was able to do his dream job without any outside compensation.
+Greg and Dini both worked 9-5’s in the beginning, pulling 10-15-hour days, 6 days a week for the first couple years, but it finally paid off and Greg was able to do his dream job without any outside compensation.
 Dini has continued to work odd jobs here and there to help out financially, but even that is dwindling as they find they are much better as a team than individuals.

 This has not been an easy road for the Sullivan’s and they would be the first to tell you that running a small business is not for the faint of heart.
 They work 24/7, miss a lot of personal events, fight with everything they have to just make ends meet each month, but doing what you love is worth every drop of blood, sweat and tears.
 Although it has not always been easy and there were times they thought they would have to give it all up, they feel so blessed to have their past experiences to call on and their collection of loyal clients, now family, they found along the way.
 This dream that started so many years ago is finally growing into a viable business and they thank each and everyone one of those who will, have, and continue to support them.